Best daily deals

 Ryan Haines / Android Authority

-The Galaxy S22 Plus features a smaller battery than its predecessor, but the difference may not be as obvious as you’d think.
+The Galaxy S22 Plus features a smaller battery than its predecessor, but the difference may not be as apparent as you’d think.
 Efficiency improvements in the SoC department could translate to similar full-to-empty times.
-And that’s exactly what we observed in our Galaxy S22 Plus review, where it delivered an impressive seven-hour screen-on time result.
+And that’s precisely what we observed in our Galaxy S22 Plus review, where it delivered an impressive seven-hour screen-on-time result.

 When you need to fill up those batteries, however, the Galaxy S22 Plus pulls ahead.
 With Samsung’s 45W Super Fast Charging, a full charge takes exactly one hour.
-Meanwhile, Google doesn’t seem like it’s in a hurry to push the envelope as it continues to recommend a 30W adapter.
-And if the Pixel 7 Pro mimics the real-world 23W charging power of the Pixel 6, it could take nearly two hours to fully charge up.
+Meanwhile, Google doesn’t seem to be in a hurry to push the envelope, as it recommends a 30W adapter.
+And if the Pixel 7 Pro mimics the real-world 23W charging power of the Pixel 6, it could take nearly two hours to charge up fully.
 Both smartphones are capable of wireless and reverse wireless charging.

 You’ll also find a 12MP ultrawide lens on the back of both smartphones, but that’s where the similarities end.
 On the Galaxy S22 Plus, you get a third lens in the form of a 10MP telephoto camera with 3x optical zoom.
 Meanwhile, the Pixel 7 Pro tries to one-up its predecessor and the competition with a 48MP telephoto lens capable of 5x zoom.
-You can also use the ultrawide lens on the Pixel for macro photography, thanks to a new autofocus system.
+Thanks to a new autofocus system, you can also use the ultrawide lens on the Pixel for macro photography.

 The Galaxy S22 Plus and Pixel 7 Pro boast similar cameras on paper, but only one offers a flourish of features.